 LehmanBrown’s advisory takes a hands-on role in helping to establish or strengthen Internal Controls.
 We ensure that assets are safeguarded, bolster the reliability and integrity of financial information, create, build upon and maintain compliance, promote efficient and effective operations, and provide a mechanism for management to monitor the achievement of operational goals and objectives.
 We achieve this through:

-- Creating a framework of internal control based on a control environment (through communication, attitude and examples)
+- Creating a framework of internal control based on a controlled environment (through communication, attitude, and examples)

 - Risk assessment (by identifying the areas in which the greatest threat or risk of inaccuracies or loss exist.)